 The beautiful stained glass windows, which are being held in storage, depicting all the original saints will be in place very soon.

-Before the scaffolding is removed the iconography depicting the Pantocrator and the Platitera will be in place.
+Before the scaffolding is removed the iconography, by renowned Byzantine iconographer Yiannis Frazis, depicting the Pantocrator, the Platitera, the Resurrection, the Ascension, and Pentecost will be in place.
 See below the actual images of the iconography which will be placed on the ceiling and on the far altar wall respectively.

 The Pantocrator and the four Evangelists.